 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Voigtlander 35mm F1.2 Nokton is the longer of the two lenses at 78mm.
 The Voigtlander 21mm F4 Color Skopar II with a length of 25mm, is 53mm shorter.
 Besides being longer, the Voigtlander 35mm F1.2 Nokton also has a larger diameter of 63mm compared to the Voigtlander 21mm F4 Color Skopar II's 55mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Voigtlander 21mm F4 Color Skopar II weighs 136g, 72% (354g) lighter than the Voigtlander 35mm F1.2 Nokton's weight of 490g.

 Below you can find the dimension and weight table of the Wideangle Prime Lenses in Leica M Mount for size comparison purposes.